vuejs/vue-test-utils/docs/fr/api/selectors.md

 # Selectors

-A lot of methods take a selector as an argument.
-A selector can either be a CSS selector, or a Vue component.
+<p><strong>⚠Cette page est actuellement en cours de traduction française.
+Vous pouvez repasser plus tard ou <a href="https://github.com/vuejs-fr/vue-test-utils" target="_blank">participer à la traduction</a> de celle-ci dès maintenant !</strong></p><p>A lot of methods take a selector as an argument.
+A selector can either be a CSS selector, or a Vue component.</p>

 ## CSS Selectors